osmocom/osmo-uecups/README.md

 GIT Repository
 --------------

-You can clone from the official osmo-bts.git repository using
+You can clone from the official osmo-uecups.git repository using

 	git clone https://gitea.osmocom.org/cellular-infrastructure/osmo-uecups